omeka/classic-enduser/docs/Plugins/Ngram.md

 - **Sequence Element**: select from elements but it should be something with numeric or date input.
 Items without the selected element field filled in (for instance, an item without a Date will not be included in the corpus).
 For best results, ensure consistency of metadata, and select a meaningful field.
 - **Sequence type**: choose from Date by Year, Date by Month, Date by Day, or Numeric Sequence Range.
 The field will prompt you with the proper format for the sequence if you choose a Date type.
 If numeric, make sure the format matches the numeric sequence of the elements you’re drawing from.

-**Note**: Date should be entered in the YearMonthDay format and should be entered as a range. (for instance, 200101-201601)
+**Note**: Date should be entered in the YearMonthDay format and should be entered as a range. (for instance, 20010101-20160101)

 **Note**: You do not have to have a sequence, but without one you cannot generate graphs.

-**Note** the Text Element box under the green Add Corpus button on the Add Corpus page.
+**Note**: The Text Element box under the green Add Corpus button on the Add Corpus page.
 The Text Element was configured in the plugin panel.

 When you have completed adding your corpus, click the green Add Corpus button.